-Once you know you're moving, you can begin packing your kitchen almost immediately by starting with your less-used serving dishes, seasonal items and small appliances.
+Once you know you’re moving, you can begin packing your kitchen almost immediately by starting with your less-used serving dishes, seasonal items and appliances.
 Next, tackle your large serving bowls, tablecloths and specialty pots and pans.
 Keep your everyday dishes for the last week before your move.
-You may even want to consider buying some disposable plates, cups and utensils for those last few nights when everything is packed away.
+You may even want to consider buying disposable plates, cups and utensils for those last few nights when everything is packed away.

 China & Glassware

 Wrap all pieces of china and glassware individually.
 Using several sheets of clean paper, start from the corner, wrapping diagonally and continuously tucking in overlapping edges.
 A double layer of newsprint serves well as outer wrapping.